VS2106/ShoppingApiAndItsClientLibrary/README.md

 by the domian model mapping, ShoppingApi is aware of data concurrency issue and unique index issue (see ShoppingAPI.IntegrationTests/Persistence/)</br></br>

 ShoppingApi applies repository pattern, unit of work pattern, dependency injection pattern ...</br></br>

-If you want to enable SSL for the web api, check out branch masterEnableSSL. </br>
-To continue, please choose to trust the self-signed certificated that IIS Express has generated.